 The creation of parks in major cities during this timeframe was the result of reformers who pushed for open, natural, outdoor spaces that offered a respite from the factory floor and crowded tenement buildings.
 Such conditions spurred a Hartford minister, Horace Bushnell, to persuade the city to establish a public park.

-The citizens of Hartford voted in 1854 to accept the plan for Bushnell Park and set in motion a long-term effort to build seven public parks throughout the city.
+Citizens of Hartford voted in 1854 to accept the plan for Bushnell Park and set in motion a long-term effort to build seven public parks throughout the city.
 The city acquired lands for six additional parks through purchases and bequests.

 Five of the major parks were left in trust to the city between August 1894 and November 1895.
 This was rightly called the Rain of Parks, with over 1,200 acres of park space added to the city during this time.
 The parks are Elizabeth, Colt, Pope, Keeney, and Goodwin.
 In the early 1900s, Hartford had more park space per resident than any other city in the country.